unknowndata52-lab/RatedLayouts/README.md

 <cr>**Platformers and Official Rated Levels won't be included!**</c>

-<co>You can find the list of Rated Layouts at the Quick Search Menu on the Search Tab.
-(Next Page) or bottom left of the Creator Layer</c>
+<co>**You can find the Rated Layouts by clicking the Blue star button at the bottom left of the Creator Layer or Level Search Layer!**</c>

 ## Features